Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

 5. Sitelinks Search Box

 The final rich result example is a sitelinks search box.
 This is great for news or information sites that have lots of content users must sort through.
-For example, the Eurogamer site contains video game reviews, previews of games, industry news and forums to get involved with.
+For example, the Eurogamer site contains game reviews, video game previews, industry news and forums to get involved with.

-By marking up your sitelinks search box, your visitors can search for something that’s on your site without clicking the URL and visiting it.
-This helps to reduce the steps it takes for users to find the answers they’re looking for.
-In turn, this contributes to a better user experience.
+As a result of marking up your sitelinks search box, your visitors can search for something that’s on your site without clicking the URL and visiting it.
+Subsequently, this helps to reduce the steps it takes for users to find the answers they’re looking for, contributing to a better user experience.

 How To Implement Schema Markup